 You should include all employees who had worked in the organisation regardless the length of employment.

-Do I only submit the income information of employees who are taxable?
+Do I submit the income information of taxable employees only?

 You are required to prepare and submit the employment income information for all employees regardless of the income amount.